danielthepope/imojify/README.md

 # Gemojify :star:
-A bit of JS that replaces colon :emoji: in HTML with images
+Front-end library that replaces colon :emoji: with images

 ## Introduction
-First off, a warning.
-This is my first JavaScript library, it's probably very broken!
+First off, a warning: this is my first JavaScript library.
+It's still in its early stages, so it's probably very broken!

 This is a front-end library that replaces text inside colons with a `span` element of a particular CSS class that will fetch its corresponding emoji.
 To find the right colon emoji to use, try [emoji.muan.co](http://emoji.muan.co/).
 The images themselves were lovingly borrowed from [emoji-cheat-sheet.com](https://github.com/arvida/emoji-cheat-sheet.com/tree/master/public/graphics/emojis) - I really wasn't looking forward to typing all the names manually, then I found this!